 APPENDIX Appendix 1.4 Accommodation Sector in Support of Municipal and Regio nal District Tax Form Legal Name of Applicant: City of Salmon Arm Rate of Tax (2% or 3%): 2% Applicants, please check the following, if applicable: Does the designated recipient plan on using general MRDT revenues (meaning revenues be housing initiatives and are these activities included as part of the Five-Year Business Plan and YES X NO yond Online Accommodation Pla nd One-Year Tactical Plan (includ etform revenues) for affordable ling Appendix 1.8)?
 The Municipal and Regional District Tax (MRDT) is being proposed or is up for renewal in your municipalities, regional districts and eligible entities in funding local tourism marketing progra Strategic Business Plan.
 Affordable housing initiatives are also included as a permissible use of the Five-Year Strategic Business Plan from the applicant.
 The MRDT will apply to purchases of Act within the designated accommodation area. ims and projects, as outlined in t he applicant's Five-Year As an owner/manager offering accommodation, your input is critical.
-The minimum support r imposed is at least 51% of the number of establishments that would collect the tax within the support of several collections. equired from the accommodation on sector for the tax to be ting at least 51% of the total number of rooms.
+The minimum support r imposed is at least 51% of the number of establishments that would collect the tax within the support of second collect the second collect the second collect the second collect the support of second collect the second collect equired from the accommodation on sector for the tax to be ting at least 51% of the total number of rooms.